Developing cutting-edge technology for Antonine Wall

 The ALApp project secured funding under the ‘Creative Europe Culture Cooperation Projects 2016’ funding stream.

 Historic Environment Scotland (formerly Historic Scotland and the Royal Commission on the Ancient and Historical Monuments of Scotland) is a non-departmental public body.

-The CDDV is a collaboration between heritage specialists at Historic Environment Scotland and experts in 3D visualisation at The Glasgow School of Art’s Digital Design Studio.
+The CDDV is a collaboration between heritage specialists at Historic Environment Scotland and experts in 3D visualisation at The Glasgow School of Art’s School of Simulation and Visualisation.
 CDDV has recently completed the first phase of the Scottish Ten project, digitally documenting Scottish World Heritage Sites and five internationally important heritage sites.

 The Bavarian State Conservation Office (Bayerisches Landesamt für Denkmalpflege) is the central specialist body for monument protection and conservation in the Free State of Bavaria.
 It participates in the project through its Bavarian Museum Service (Landesstelle für die nichtstaatlichen Museen in Bayern), which supports non-state museums and coordinates the authorities managing Bavaria’s FREWHS.
 The state department and museum service are both based in Munich.

 Edufilm und medien GmbH, based in Bad Bleiberg-Kreuth in Austria, is a firm specialising in the production of digital applications in a heritage context.

 As of the 1st October 2015, Historic Scotland and RCAHMS came together to form a new lead public body charged with caring for, protecting and promoting the historic environment.
 The new body Historic Environment Scotland (HES) will lead on delivering Scotland’s first strategy for the historic environment, Our Place in Time.